Grow Your Accounting Business Online With WordPress

 - South Africa Revenue Service: http://www.sars.gov.za/Pages/RSS-Feeds.aspx

-(Adding RSS (Really Simple Syndication) feeds can help to improve your site’s user experience.)
+(RSS feeds can help to improve your site’s UX.)

-Adding checklists and forms to your site is a fantastic way to help increase visitor engagement, add value to your readers and set yourself apart from the competition.
-Forms and checklists can give them step-by-step instructions and resources to complete necessary tasks.
-Checklists and forms are also great planning tools.
+Adding checklists and forms to your site is a fantastic way to increase user engagement, add value to your readers and set yourself apart from the competition.
+Forms and checklists can give them useful step-by-step instructions and resources to complete necessary tasks.
+Forms and checklists can also be great planning tools.

-You can provide online or downloadable forms and checklists (or links to these) covering a range of areas such as:
+You can provide a range of online or downloadable forms and checklists (or links to these) covering subjects such as:

 - Rental Property Worksheet